When you make it your habit to turn off the WiFi router at night, it will make a huge dent in your daily EMF exposure level, say experts.

-Turning off your WiFi router at night is a great habit to develop because you’ll reduce your family’s exposure to EMF radiation.
-In short, turning off your WiFi at night is the absolute best WiFi router EMF protection.
+Turning off your WiFi router at night is a great habit to develop because you’ll reduce your and your family’s exposure to EMF radiation for a huge chunk of 24 hours.

-But there are other benefits to turning off your WiFi, too.
+Besides that, there are other benefits to turning off your WiFi at night, like:

 In 2012, small network equipment consumed more than… three dirty coal power plants’ worth of electricity.

 These small, innocuous black boxes that never sleep consume enough electricity each year to power all 1.2 million homes in the Silicon Valley area.The National Resources Defense Council (NRDC)